Jakarta's Residential Neighborhoods

 While it would never have been considered a neighborhood 5 years ago, apartment developments on or nearby the 3 major thoroughfares that form the Golden Triangle (Jl.
 Sudirman, Jl.
 Gatot Subroto and Jl.
 Rasuna Said) have turned this area into a convenient location for expatriates to live.

 Nearby shopping at Pacific Place, Plaza Indonesia, and Grand Indonesia is only about 15 minutes away.
-The closest international school is Pattimura Elementary.
-The middle school, junior high and senior high school at JIS are 45 minutes to 1 1/2 hour away, however there are other international schools located in the Kemang area that offer closer schooling options.
+The closest international school is Jakarta Intercultural School's Pattimura Elementary campus.
+The middle school, junior high and senior high school at JIS are 45 minutes to 1 1/2 hour to the south, however there are other international schools located in the Kemang and Pejaten areas that offer closer schooling options.

 View housing options in South Jakarta

 Moving into South Jakarta, Kebayoran Baru is an older neighborhood located just east of the southernmost end of Jl.
 Sudirman.
-Kebayoran Baru is a well planned neighborhood with large homes, wide tree-lined streets and close proximity to the Pattimura Elementary campus of the Jakarta International School.
+Kebayoran Baru is a well planned neighborhood with large homes, wide tree-lined streets and close proximity to the Pattimura Elementary campus of the Jakarta Intercultural School.
 Close proximity to offices on the southern end of Jl.
 Sudirman, including the Jakarta Stock Exchange, the Energy Building and Bapindo Tower makes this a preferred area to live.
+The Dharmawangsa and Essence Apartments offer luxurious apartment living options.
 Lots of nearby shopping in Pacific Place, Pasaraya, Blok M, Senayan City, FX Center, and Plaza Senayan makes it very convenient to many shopping locations.
 Major streets can be quite congested, yet most side streets are quiet.
 10 to 30 minute commute to the Golden Triangle area, depending on your destination.
-The construction of the flyover project for Jl.
-Antasari has increased traffic congestion in the area and the situation is expected to remain bad until the completion of the project in 2013.
+Many ambassadors have residences in this area.

 The area surrounding the Senayan complex has been home to the development of a number of high rise apartment towers in recent years.
-Its proximity to the night life, shopping and services contained in several large Senayan-area malls have made this area more popular with those that prefer to live in an apartment.
+Its proximity to the Senayan Office Towers, night life, shopping and services contained in several large Senayan-area malls have made this area more popular with those that prefer to live in an apartment.
 Large mega malls in the Senayan area include Senayan City, FX Center and Plaza Senayan.
-Close proximity to a lot of the oil companies that have their offices in the Senayan Towers I, II and now the recently finished tower III makes apartment buildings such as Senayan Residences, Senayan Apartments, The Capital, and The Ritz Carlton Apartments all preferred apartments within the expat community.
+Close proximity to a lot of the oil companies that have their offices in the Senayan Towers I, II and III as well as having the Senayan Golf Course located across the street makes apartment buildings such as Senayan Residences, Senayan Apartments, the Capital, SCBD Suites, Residence 8, and the Ritz Carlton Apartments all preferred apartments within the expat community.

 Conveniently located 10 minutes west of the southernmost end of Jl.
 Sudirman, these well planned communities have wide, tree-lined streets, good infrastructure and green surroundings.
-Nearby shopping in the Permata Hijau shop houses, ITC Permata Hijau, Beliza Shopping Center, Senayan City, Plaza Senayan and the recently completed Gandaria - only a few minutes away.
+Nearby shopping in the Permata Hijau shop houses, ITC Permata Hijau, Beliza Shopping Center, Senayan City, Plaza Senayan and the Gandaria - only a few minutes away.
 Commute time to the Golden Triangle is approximately 15 to 45 minutes, depending on your destination.
-The View at Pakubowono is one of the most popular apartments located in this area however the Somerset is also home to some expats in the area.
+The Pakubowono complex with its multiple choice of towers is one of the most popular apartments located in this area however the Somerset is also home to some expats in the area.
 Jl Panjang connects this neighborhood to the Pondok Indah community and the JIS Cilandak/Pondok Indah campuses.
 This road is typically highly congested due to the busway that services the west-south route.

 Stately mansions line the major thoroughfare of Jl.
-Metro Pondok Indah, just south of Pondok Indah Mall I and II.
+Metro Pondok Indah, just south of Pondok Indah Mall I, II and III.
 A well planned community with tree-lined streets.
-Pondok Indah is the closest neighborhood to the Cilandak campus of Jakarta International School.
+Pondok Indah is the closest neighborhood to the Cilandak campus of Jakarta Intercultural School.
 Although it is a newer neighborhood compared to the Kemang or Cipete areas, the houses often lack the backyards that are a much enjoyed asset in the older expat neighborhoods.
-The commute to the the Golden Triangle could be as long as 45 minutes, depending on your destination.
-The flyover project along Jl.
-Antarsari is expected to continue through 2013 and has only aggravated the situation.
-Commute time to the British International School from the Pondok Indah area is around 30 minutes, however because the commute is going against the flow of traffic into the city, typically it is a smooth commute.
+The commute to the the Golden Triangle could be as long as 45 minutes to one hour, depending on your destination and traffic congestion.
+Commute time to the British International School from the Pondok Indah area is around 45 minutes, however because the commute is going against the flow of traffic into the city, typically it is a smooth commute.

 Just south of Pondok Indah is Lebak Bulus.
-This area is close to the Jakarta International School's main campus as well as the Singapore International School.
-Several very nice housing complexes can be found here.
+This area is close to the Jakarta Intercultural School's main campus as well as the Singapore International School.
+Some nice housing complexes can be found here.
 Often these houses offer large lots and abundant trees making it one of the greener communities of the city.
 Cilandak Town Square or “Citos” is a favorite meeting point for young people in this area as this mall offers lots of food and beverage outlets to hang out at and a movie theatre.
 There are attractions in the atrium almost every weekend such as dance performances, fashion shows, or mini bazaars.
-Good access via the Outer Ring Road to all parts of Jakarta and many of the industrial estates.
+Good access via the Outer Ring Road to the airport, all areas of Jakarta, and many of the industrial estates.

 Beautiful homes tucked down alleys and narrow streets, the housing development in Kemang was not planned.
-Yet narrow streets and high traffic congestion don't keep expats away from Kemang neighborhoods.
+Narrow streets and high traffic congestion and occasional floods don't keep expats away from Kemang neighborhoods.
 Beautiful homes with substantial gardens hide behind tall walls down undistinguished back roads.
-Kemang is 10-15 minutes from the Cilandak campus of Jakarta International School.
-Although most grocery needs can be found in the Hero, Ranch Market and Kem Chicks that are located in the area more substantial shopping is available in Kebayoran Baru, Dharmawangsa Square, and Pondok Indah Mall I and II.
-45 minute to 1 1/2 hour commute to the Golden Triangle.
+Kemang is 15-30 minutes from the Cilandak campus of Jakarta Intercultural School.
+Most grocery needs can be found in the Hero, Ranch Market and Kem Chicks that are located in the area.
+The opening of Kemang Village has brought a mall facility into the neighborhood.
+It's a 45 minute to 1 1/2 hour commute to the Golden Triangle.
 Many unique restaurants and shops that line the main streets of Kemang make it a unique neighborhood, however it is prone to traffic congestion due to the limited access streets and the one way traffic flow in the area.

 Located in East Jakarta, this well-planned community is favored by many expats who work in the commercial/industrial estates east of Jakarta in Bekasi, Cileungsi and Cikarang.
+There is however limited housing and apartments that are suitable for expats.
 Easily accessible to the central business areas via 30-minute toll road ride.
-The Gandi International School is located in this area.
+The Gandhi International School and North Jakarta International School (not a branch of the Jakarta Intercultural School) are located in this area; it has a primarily Indonesian student body.
 A very large Indian community also resides in this area of the city.

 View housing options in North Jakarta

 This area is generally not favored by expats due to the poor air and water quality, traffic congestion and flooding.
 Though the northern reaches of the city and the "kota" area are centers for business, especially for the Chinese business community.
-The biggest factor which goes against living here is the distance to the larger international schools, which are all located in South Jakarta.
+The biggest factor which goes against living here is the distance to the larger international schools, which are all located in South Jakarta as well as the proximity to “expat friendly” shopping facilities.
 If you have children, they would be in cars/buses for hours every day to get to and from school at AIS, JIS or BIS.

 Metropolitan Suburbs and Satellite Cities